Investing in a low interest rate environment: comparison of three options

 Benefit from potential returns with investments

-The performance of assets in savings accounts and in the pillar 3a retirement account is negatively affected by low interest rates.
+Low interest rates negatively impact the performance of assets in savings accounts and in the pillar 3a retirement savings account.
 One way of getting more out of your money is to invest or save in securities with retirement funds.
-Those who invest their money in capital markets do not receive a guaranteed return, but they can benefit from the return opportunities on the financial markets in the longer term.
+If you invest your money in capital markets, you don’t receive a guaranteed return, but can benefit from the longer-term opportunities for returns on the financial markets.

 What’s more, investing in the financial markets is no longer that difficult.
-Today, there are various options – including digital ones – that facilitate access to the financial markets and make investing your money easier.
-Those who do not have time to deal with the financial markets and investing can nowadays delegate the task – for example via e-asset management from PostFinance.
+Today, there are various options – including digital ones – that give you easier access to the financial markets and make investing your money more straightforward.

-However, investing is not without risk, and you have to accept market fluctuations.
-People should therefore only invest in accordance with their own risk capacity, risk tolerance and desired investment horizon, and consistently pursue the chosen investment strategy over the long term.
+However, investing is not without risk, and you have to be able to accept market fluctuations.
+It means you should only invest in accordance with your own risk capacity, risk appetite and desired investment horizon, and consistently pursue the chosen investment strategy over the long term.

 The most important aspects of investing